Sean Combs production discography

-The following list is a discography of production and co-production by American rapper and producer Sean Combs, better known by his stage name Diddy (formerly Puff Daddy and P. Diddy). includes a list of songs produced, co-produced and remixed by year, artist, album and title.
+The following list is a discography of production and co-production by American rapper and producer Sean Combs, known professionally as Diddy (formerly Puff Daddy and P. Diddy).
+(Note: Combs adopted the stage name "Puff Daddy" in 1996 for his first release and would later change his name to "P. Diddy" in 2001 and to "Diddy" in 2005.
+This article uses "Combs" for consistency.) includes a list of songs produced, co-produced and remixed by year, artist, album and title.
 Alongside this, Combs was a lead member of Bad Boy Records' in-house production team, the Hitmen.

 Following his arrest on charges of sex trafficking and racketeering in September 2024, music industry insiders predicted that it would cast a negative light on Combs's musical legacy.
 According to an article in Time.com, however, a total ban of his music would be unlikely due to his pervasive influence on other artists such as the Notorious B.I.G.